-The Diabetes Licensing Agreement requires the Company to pay a fee for producing the final encapsulated cell product of \$633.14 per vial of 300 capsules after production with a minimum purchased batch size of 400 vials of any Cell-in-a-Box[®] product.
+The Diabetes Licensing Agreement requires the Company to pay Austrianova, pursuant to a manufacturing agreement between the parties, a one-time manufacturing setup fee in the amount of \$633,144 of which 50% is required to be paid on the signing of a manufacturing agreement for a product and 50% is required to be paid three months later.
+In addition, the Diabetes Licensing Agreement requires the Company to pay a fee for producing the final encapsulated cell product of \$633 per vial of 300 capsules after production with a minimum purchased batch size of 400 vials of any Cell-in-a-Box® product.

-The Diabetes Licensing Agreement requires the Company to make future royalty and milestone payments as follows: (i) a 10% royalty payment of the gross sale of all products the Company sells; (ii) a 20% royalty payment of the amount received by the Company from a sub-licensee on the gross sales by the sub-licensee; (iii) milestone payments of \$100,000 within 30 days of beginning the first pre-clinical study using the encapsulated cells; (iv) \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) \$800,000 within 30 days after enrollment of the first Phase 3 clinical trial; and (vi) \$1,000,000 within 60 days after having a NDA or a BLA approved by the FDA or a MAA approved in Europe or its equivalent based on the country in which it is accepted for each product.
+The Diabetes Licensing Agreement requires the Company to make future royalty and milestone payments as follows: (i) a 10% royalty payment of the gross sale of all products the Company sells; (ii) a 20% royalty payment of the amount received by the Company from a sub-licensee on the gross sales by the sub-licensee; (iii) a milestone payment of \$100,000 within 30 days of beginning the first pre-clinical study using the encapsulated cells; (iv) a milestone payment of \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) a milestone payment of \$800,000 within 30 days after enrollment of the first human patient in the first Phase 3 clinical trial; and (vi) a milestone payment of \$1,000,000 within 60 days after obtaining approval of a Biologics License Application ("BLA") or a Marketing Authorization ("MA") or its equivalent based on the country in which it is accepted for each product.
+The first milestone payment of \$100,000 was paid on October 15, 2015 for the pre-clinical study using the encapsulated cells.